vliesaputra/DeviceInformationPlugin/README.md

 ## Using the plugin ##

-You create a new object that represents the plugin using cordova.require.
+Create a new object that represents the plugin using cordova.require.
 Then you can call the 'get' method on that object providing a success callback which will be called with a result value that is a JSON object of all the information about your devices.

 <pre>
   /**